-The Agricultural Settlement on the Sand Dunes Near Tel Aviv
+The Agricultural Settlement On The Sand Dunes Near Tel Aviv

 But there was another side to the man who devoted the best years of his life to educating Torah-observant Jewish youngsters and preparing them for the future.
 That was his love, his dream, and his deep desire to enter the land of Israel.

-My uncle perceived the creation of the State of Israel on Heh Iyar, as a positive act, worthy of thanksgiving, but the pain that followed, the knowledge that Jews were once again under fire, under the threat of annihilation, at war fighting five Arab armies, was unbearable.
-Heartsick, he passed away on Gimmel Elul, in August 1948, three months after the State was declared, on the same day as the yohrtzeit of Rav Kook, the former Chief Rabbi of mandatory Palestine, whom he greatly admired.
+My uncle viewed the creation of the State of Israel on Heh Iyar as a positive act, worthy of thanksgiving, but the pain that followed, the knowledge that Jews were once again under fire, under the threat of annihilation, at war fighting five Arab armies, was unbearable.
+Heartsick, he passed away on gimmel Elul, in August 1948, three months after the State was declared, on the same day as the yahrzeit of Rav Avraham Yitzchak Kook, the former Chief Rabbi of mandatory Palestine, whom he greatly admired.

-With Israel at war, Rav Shraga could not be flown for burial to Eretz Yisroel as he wished.
-He was buried al-tnai in America and, after the war when air travel to Israel was resumed, his son-in-law, Rabbi Alexander Linchner, brought him for reinternment to Israel, to Bnei Brak, where Mayor Gerstenkorn had a plot prepared in the new Bnei Brak cemetery.
+With Israel at war, Rav Shraga could not be flown for burial to Eretz Yisrael as he wished.
+He was buried al tnai (on condition (that the body could later be reinterred in Israel)) in America and, after the war when air travel to Israel was resumed, his son-in-law, Rabbi Alexander Linchner, brought him for reinterment to Israel, to Bnei Brak, where Mayor Gerstenkorn had a plot prepared in the new Bnei Brak cemetery.

 I recall a radio interview I heard many years ago on a cold, rainy Jerusalem morning.